-- (a) Mass: The mass margin should be based on a representative material with the lowest critical mass.
-The mass margin should not be less than 100% of the normal value in operation (unless the likelihood of double batching is demonstrated to be sufficiently low), or equal to the physical mass that can be accumulated. - (b) Geometry or shape: The safety analysis should give consideration to the layout of the facility, the dimensions and locations of pipes, vessels and other laboratory equipment.
-Control by geometry could be used, for example, in the design of furnaces and dissolvers. - (c) Density and forms of materials: The safety analysis should consider the range of densities for different forms of materials (e.g. powder, pellets, rods) used in a nuclear fuel cycle R&D facility. - (d) Concentration and density of material in analytical laboratories and in liquid effluent units: The safety analysis should consider the range of fissile material in solution as well as any potential precipitates (e.g. Pu recovered from waste streams). - (e) Moderation: The safety analysis should consider a range of moderation to determine the most reactive conditions that could occur.
-Water, oil and similar hydrogenous substances are common moderators that are present in nuclear fuel cycle R&D facilities, or might be present under accident conditions (e.g. water from firefighting).
-The possibility of non-homogeneous distributions of moderators with fissile material should be considered (e.g. organic binders and porosity enhancing agents used in the pelletizing process). - (f) Moisture content in powders: The safety analysis should consider the range of moisture content for the powders used in a nuclear fuel cycle R&D facility. - (g) Reflection: The most conservative margin resulting from different assumptions should be retained, such as: (i) a hypothetical thickness of water around a processing unit; and (ii) consideration of the actual neutron reflection effect due to, for example, the presence of personnel, organic materials, shielding materials, concrete or steel of the containment in or around the processing unit. - (h) Neutron absorbers: If claims are made for neutron absorbers in the safety analysis, their effectiveness should be verified depending on the relevant operating conditions.
-Neutron absorbers such as cadmium and boron may be used in nuclear fuel cycle R&D facilities and the safety analysis should address their effect as neutron absorbers; however, ignoring their effects would still yield conservative results.
+- (a) Mass: The mass margin5 should be based on a representative material with the lowest critical mass.
+The mass margin should not be less than 100% of the normal value in operation (unless the likelihood of double batching is demonstrated to be sufficiently low);) or equal to the physical mass that can be accumulated. - (b) Geometry or shape: The safety analysis should give consideration to the layout of the facility, and the dimensions and locations of pipes, vessels and other laboratory equipment.
+Geometry control could be used, for example, in the design of furnaces and dissolvers. - (c) Density and forms of materials: The safety analysis should consider the range of densities for different forms of materials (e.g. powder, pellets, rods) used in a nuclear fuel cycle R&D facility. - (d) Concentration and density of material in analytical laboratories and in liquid effluent units: The safety analysis should consider the range of fissile material in solution as well as any potential precipitates (e.g. Puplutonium recovered from waste streams). - (e) Moderation: The safety analysis should consider a range of moderation to determine the most reactive conditions that could occur.
+Water, oil and similar hydrogenous substances are common moderators that are present in nuclear fuel cycle R&D facilities, or that might be present under accident conditions (e.g. water from firefighting).
+The possibility of non-homogeneous distributions of moderators with fissile material should be considered (e.g. organic binders and porosity enhancing agents used in the pelletizing process). - (f) Moisture content in powders: The safety analysis should consider the range of moisture content for the powders used in a nuclear fuel cycle R&D facility. - (g) Reflection: The most conservative margin resulting from different assumptions should be retained, such as: (i) a; example assumptions include the following: - (i) A hypothetical thickness of water around a processing unit; and (ii) consideration - ()(ii) Consideration of the actual neutron reflection effect due to, for example, the presence of personnel, organic materials, shielding materials, or the concrete or steel of the containment in or around the processing unit. - (h) Neutron absorbers: If claims are made for neutron absorbers in the safety analysis, their effectiveness should be verified depending on the relevant operating conditions.
+Neutron absorbers such as cadmium and boron may be used in nuclear fuel cycle R&D facilities, and the safety analysis should address their effect as neutron absorbers; however, ignoring their effects would still yield conservative results.
 The use of mobile or easily displaced or removed solid absorbers should be avoided.
-Care should be taken for precipitation or dilution of soluble absorbers in fissile solutions. - (i) Neutron interaction: Consideration should be given to neutron interaction between fissile material in all locations in the nuclear fuel cycle R&D facility and all potential locations that might be involved.
-Specific consideration should be given to the layout of the nuclear fuel cycle R&D facility and any possible changes.
-Physical locators are preferred to floor markings as a means of indicating or ensuring the placement of equipment with potential neutron interactions.
-Physical locators should be designed to remain in place under natural phenomena such as earthquakes, tsunami, flooding and tornadoes. - (j) Fissile content: For any fissile material (e.g. fresh or irradiated fuel), the maximum fissile content (e.g. level of enrichment) in any part of the facility should be used in all assessments unless the extreme improbability of having this isotopic composition in a particular area of the facility is demonstrated in accordance with the double contingency principle. - 5.44.
-For a process where fissile material is handled in a discontinuous manner (including batch processing or waste packaging), the process and its equipment is required to meet the requirements established in Requirement 66 and paras 9.83-9.85 of SSR-4 [1] for criticality control..
-The design of the nuclear fuel cycle R&D facility, including any support systems, should provide the necessary equipment for accounting for and control of nuclear material and should have clear and easily identifiable boundaries.
-Particular consideration is required to be given to the interface between two areas to ensure that transfers of fissile material meet criticality control requirements for both areas (see para.
-6.147 of SSR-4 [1]).
-The effect of potential delays in handover or associated checks should be considered in the safety analysis so that any negative consequences of accumulations of fissile material can be avoided.
+Care should be taken forwhere there is the possibility of precipitation or dilution of soluble absorbers in fissile solutions.

-&lt;sup>4 The mass margin is the difference between the safety limit (the maximum amount allowed within the operational limits and conditions) and the subcritical limit (effective neutron multiplication factor $k{\text{eff}} < 1$ , often taken as $k{\text{eff}} < 0.95$ ).
+5 The mass margin is the difference between the safety limit (the maximum amount allowed within the operational limits and conditions) and the subcritical limit (the amount corresponding to effective neutron multiplication factor $k{\text{eff}} < 1$, often taken as $k{\text{eff}} < 0.95$).